xEzka1903/Warp/README.md

 - /setwarp [​warpName] - Set a new warp point
 - /deletewarp [​warpName] - Delete an existing warp point
 - /warp [​warpName] - Teleport to a warp point
-- /warp [​warpName] [​playerName ]- Teleport another player to a warp point
+- /warp [​warpName] [​playerName] - Teleport another player to a warp point

 Permissions:
 - simplewarp.admin - Gives access to all SimpleWarp features
-- simplewarp.use- Allows players to use warps
+- simplewarp.use - Allows players to use warps
-- simplewarp.set -Allows players to create warps
+- simplewarp.set - Allows players to create warps
-- simplewarp.delete -Allows players to delete warps
+- simplewarp.delete - Allows players to delete warps
-- simplewarp.execute-Allows teleporting other players to warp points
+- simplewarp.execute - Allows teleporting other players to warp points

 All plugin messages can be changed in the config.yml file.